5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 The patching consists of two stages:

-1. Skipping the Board-ID check and rerouting the Hardware Board-ID to OpenCore (Booter Patches)
+1. Skipping the Board-ID checks and rerouting the Hardware Board-ID to OpenCore (Booter Patches)
 2. In the 2nd stage, Kernel patches are used to make Update Servers believe that macOS Monterey is running as a Virtual Machine with a supported Board-ID

 I had a look at the [**config.plist**](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/4a8f61a01da72b38a4b2250386cc4b497a31a839/payloads/Config/config.plist) included in OCLP, copied the relevant patches Booter and Kernel patches (and a few others) into my config and tested them.